wp-plugins/learnpress/readme.txt

 - [Co-instructors add-on for LearnPress](http://thimpress.com/shop/co-instructors-add-on-for-learnpress/) - multiple instructors support for each LMS course.
 - [Collections add-on for LearnPress](http://thimpress.com/shop/collections-add-on-for-learnpress/) - making LMS courses collection by selecting number of courses, this is helpful if you want to combine multiple LMS courses into a collection for a group of skills.
 - [Stripe Payment method for LearnPress](http://thimpress.com/shop/stripe-add-on-for-learnpress/) - Stripe payment method for LearnPress WordPress LMS Plugin.
-- [WooCommerce add-on for LearnPress](http://thimpress.com/shop/woocommerce-add-on-for-learnpress/) - using WooCommerce as payment gateway for LearnPrss WordPress LMS Plugin.
+- [WooCommerce add-on for LearnPress](http://thimpress.com/shop/woocommerce-add-on-for-learnpress/) - using WooCommerce as payment gateway for LearnPress WordPress LMS Plugin.

 **WordPress LMS Plugin - LearnPress ROADMAP:**